Learning how to make your own e liquid is a must if you’re serious about vaping!

 Now that you have all your ingredients and equipment ready and you’ve calculated your ratios and amounts to add, you’re ready to start mixing!

-Below we’ll take you through the steps that we take when we’re making our own DIY e liquid here at Vaping Hardware.
+Below we’ll take you through the steps that we take when we’re making our own DIY e liquid here at Vaping Hardware, complete with images to make mixing as simple as possible.

 While we find this to be the easiest way of making e liquid, feel free to experiment with the equipment you use and the order in which you add your ingredients.